-Both schools focus on learning.
 Through hands-on, age-appropriate activities, each child is encouraged to explore their surroundings and develop communication, interpersonal and collaborative skills.
-We acknowledge and encourage the individual learning styles and needs of each child.

-Our program strives to encourage respect for all people.
-Our teachers create projects, read books and do activities that celebrate different traditions and beliefs.
+We encourage respect for all people as we celebrate different traditions and beliefs throughout the year.
 The children are also encouraged to respect each other, work together, share and interact through directed play

 In order for children to succeed and grow both academically and socially, they must be in a place where they can be themselves; a warm, comfortable environment where they feel accepted and safe.
 A place filled with love and trust.
 A happy place.
-That place is Majestic Harbor Children's Center.
+Those places are the Majestic Harbor Children's Centers in Gloucester and Rowley.

 Majestic Harbor Children's Center shall not discriminate in providing service to children and their families on the basis of race, religious, cultural heritage, political beliefs, national origin, disability, marital status, or sexual orientation.